Skip to content

 Limitations: This is not a repository for project-specific documents such as white papers, intelligence reports, technical specifications, or standards.
 While all user-submitted uploads or report requests are welcome, we should draw a box around this awesome list.

-Accessibility When possible, all reports will be sourced from their original authors and uploaded to Virus Total via GitHub action to provide an added level of confidence.
+Accessibility: When possible, all reports will be sourced from their original authors and uploaded to Virus Total via GitHub action to provide an added level of confidence.
 The resulting analysis link will be included in the PDF commit notes.
 Additionally, all PDF reports will be converted to Markdown using AI, based on the AI Prompts defined in this repository.

 Overview

-Reports are organized into two main categories based on their data sources: - Analysis: Generated through quantification and qualification of data from sensor networks or cybersecurity services. - Survey: Derived from surveys, interviews, or consulting engagements that capture industry sentiment and practices.
+Analysis: Generated through quantification and qualification of data from sensor networks or cybersecurity services.

 The most recent versions of reports are listed below.
 Older editions are preserved in their corresponding yearly directories.
 Reports from sources that have not been updated in the last three years will no longer appear in this README.md but will remain accessible in the respective year's directory.